Iterative stochastic subspace self-consistent field method: Applications

-The conventional SCF algorithm as well as the I3SCF algorithm have been implemented in Mathematica 9. \cite{Mathematica} The I3SCF calculations using $K$ subsets are labelled I3SCF[$K$].
-The AOs basis consists of a single Gaussian function of exponent $0.4$, which has been obtained in order to reproduce the STO-6G basis. \cite{Hehre69, Hehre70} All the calculations start with the core Hamiltonian as a guess Fock matrix.
-For every calculations, Pulay's DIIS method \cite{Pulay80, Pulay82} is applied to accelerate convergence.
+The conventional SCF algorithm as well as the I3SCF algorithm have been implemented in \textsc{Mathematica}. \cite{Mathematica} The AOs basis consists of a single Gaussian function of exponent $0.4$, which has been obtained in order to reproduce the STO-6G basis. \cite{Hehre69, Hehre70} All the calculations uses the core Hamiltonian as a guess Fock matrix, and Pulay's DIIS method \cite{Pulay80, Pulay82} is applied to accelerate convergence.